Skip to content

 Structure + Shape

-Choosing the structure and shape is one of the most important aspects of your packaging design.
-Finding something that stands out, but reinforces your brand and the product itself can be tricky.
+Choosing the structure and shape of your packaging design is one of the most important aspects.
+Finding something that stands out but reinforces your brand and product can be tricky.

 Structure